gahssi/gahssi.github.io/index.md

 # Hello!

-My name is Alexander, and welcome to my corner on the internet; here you will find my course notes, career resources, and whatever else I'm interested in posting.
+My name is Alexander, and welcome to my corner on the internet.
+Here you will find stuff about me, my studies, some resources I've collected to help break into cybersecurity, and my interests & hobbies.

 I'm a postgraduate student pursuing a Diploma in Industrial Network Cybersecurity at [BCIT](https://www.bcit.ca/).
 Outside of school I'm involved in the [ISACA Vancouver](https://engage.isaca.org/vancouverchapter/home) mentorship program and the [UBC CTF team](https://maplebacon.org/).

-I hope to freshen up my frontend development skills and have some fun with web design as I continue to flesh out this site.
+I hope to freshen up my frontend development skills and play around with web design as I continue to flesh out my site.
 Speaking of skills, check out my [CV](cv) for more details.

 ## Contacts